emcarthur123/BayesianPrimer/README.md

-# BayesianPrimer
+# Bayesian Primer
-This is a tutorial notbook on how you might approach a problem in frequentist statistics. \
+This is a tutorial notebook on how you might approach a problem in frequentist statistics. \
-Similar to the questinos "What is phils height" the question that the  notrbook attempted to answer is what is the mean of the sample.\
+Similar to the question "What is Phil's height" the question that the  notrbook attempted to answer is what is the mean of the sample.\
 First it generates a random dataset with a random mean.
 Then we sample 10 values from the distribution and calculate a mean from that\
 Then attempt to use the likelihood function.